kyegomez/EXA-1/exa/modular_components/lossFunctions/nebula/README.md

 9. Model selection techniques (requires a model and a dataset)
 10. Utilizing user input or metadata

+# Roadmap
+1. Add in 5 more detections to effectively determine which loss function to utilize

+2. Add in 5 more loss functions that the detections map to.

+3. Create an entirely polymorphic version that has no shape whatsoever and fills up the data, task, model environment at runtime.

 ## Contributing 🤝

 We welcome contributions!
 If you'd like to contribute, feel free to open a pull request with your changes or additions.
 For major changes, please open an issue first to discuss your proposed changes.